Karen Pryor Academy Dog Training Professional Course

 This webinar should enrich your understanding of antecedents, and your ability to efficiently and humanely use that understanding in practice.

-The live webinar was given on December 21, 2025, but for a limited time you can still purchase access to the recording for $35.
-Please contact me to purchase access.
+The live webinar was given on December 21, 2025, but for a limited time you can still purchase access to the recording for $40 here.

 The following conference presentation recordings are available for purchase individually from ClickerTraining.com: